welcey96/Real-time-Task-Board-App/README.md

 ## Requirements

-Before running the app, make sure you have the following installed and configured:
+Before running the app locally, make sure you have the following installed and configured:

 - **Node.js** (v20.x recommended)
 - **Angular CLI** (v19.x)